Russian Captives Tell Fellow Soldiers Not To Fight in Chechnya

 Jan.
 29, 1996

 ``Whoever wants to come here, let them come.
 But I would say, stay away boys.
 You will end up like us.
 Nobody cares.
-Sooner or later (Russian troops) will kill us and then blame it on the Chechens,'' one hostage told Associated Press Television.
+Sooner or later they'll kill us and then blame it on the Chechens,'' one hostage, interviewed on condition of anonymity Sunday in a rebel hideout, told Associated Press Television.

-There has been no formal response from Russian authorities, and negotiations to free the hostages have been conducted by officials of Dagestan, which borders Chechnya.
+There has been no formal response from federal authorities, and negotiations to free the hostages have been conducted by officials of Dagestan, which borders Chechnya.
+The rebels have demanded the presence of federal military representatives.

-Talks resumed Monday after an inconclusive round last week, Interfax said.
+Talks resumed Monday after an inconclusive round last week, the Interfax news agency said.

 ``The president has written us off and declared a day of mourning in Novosibirsk although the 17 of us are still alive, at least for now,'' the hostage serviceman said.